A queueing model with independent arrivals, and its fluid and diffusion limits: Preliminaries

-where $W^{0}$ is the standard Brownian bridge process and $W$ is the standard Brownian motion process, both are mutually independent. $e: [0,\infty) \rightarrow [0,\infty)$ is the identity map. \end{proposition}
+where $W^{0}$ is the standard Brownian bridge process and $W$ is the standard Brownian motion process, both are mutually independent, and $e: [0,\infty) \rightarrow [0,\infty)$ is the identity map. \end{proposition}

 \textbf{Remarks.} 1.
 The proof of this proposition follows easily from standard results: The FCLT limit for the diffusion-scaled arrival process, also called the empirical process, is a Brownian bridge by Donsker's Theorem (see Sections 13 and 16 in \cite{Bi68}).
 Note that this limit also arises in the study of the invariance principle associated with the Kolmogorov-Smirnov statistic used to compare empirical distributions with candidate ones (see \cite{Wh01} for more detail).
 The limits for the diffusion-scaled service and offered work processes follow from the FCLT for renewal processes (see Section 16 in \cite{Bi68} and Chapter 5 in \cite{ChYa01}).
-2. Note that we have not placed any restriction on the arrival distribution $F$ other than that of finite support.
-The proofs of the fluid limits to the performance metrics will hold for arbitrary distribution functions $F$.
-However, the diffusion limits require $F$ to be absolutely continuous, since the form of the limit process depends on this fact.
-Extending the result to arbitrary $F$ appears non-trivial, and left for future work.
+Joint convergence follows from independence.
+2. Our assumption that the support of $F$ is compact is largely for technical reasons; viz., the Skorokhod topologies restrict weak convergence to compact intervals of the domain $[-T_0,\infty)$.
+Proving a diffusion approximation that holds for distributions with infinite support would require strong approximation results, and is beyond the scope of the current paper.

-\section{Fluid Approximations.}
+\section{Fluid Approximations}

-We first derive the fluid limit for the queue-length process, and next derive that for the virtual waiting time process.
-Recall that the queue length process is defined in \eqref{def:queue-length}.
-The corresponding fluid-scaled queue length process is